devicetree-org/lopper/specification/domains-yaml.md

 ---------------

-The memory and sram properties to specify the memory and sram allocations to a domain (or shared under a resource\_group) are specified in YAML using start and size key: value pairs to increase readability.
+The memory and sram properties to specify the memory and sram allocations to a domain are specified in YAML using start and size key: value pairs to increase readability.

 Example: